 Reduction of Load.
 To decrease a student's load, a drop form with the required signatures must be filed with the Registrar.
 Full refund is allowed for any resulting difference in tuition charge filed during the first two weeks of the course; and none thereafter.

 Withdrawal from College.
-To withdraw from college during a semester, a student must initiate the withdrawal process at the Student Development Office or Graduate Student Services Office, and deliver the completed withdrawal card with the required approvals to the Registrar's Office.
+To withdraw from college during a semester, a student must initiate the withdrawal process (at the Student Development Office for undergraduate students, and the Office of the Director of Graduate Student Care for graduate students) and deliver the completed withdrawal card with the required approvals to the Registrar's Office.
 See above for the effective date of refund.

 Refunds are allowed as follows: